awglyde/Secure-FileShare-System/README.md

 * Fix bug:
     Add a file, then download file.
 Then try to delete.
 Delete fails However, if we add a file, then delete file, delete succeeds.
-* Remove Session Key when user disconnects
+* Get rid of TODO's
-* remove public key from token
+* remove test print statements